micro-infrastructure/mini-process/README.md

 `make clean`

+## Bigger VM
+If you have a more powerful machine you can edit the Vagrantfile and increase the VM memory and cores `v.memory = 8192`
+`v.cpus = 8`

 ## LOBCDER Copy
 The x-access-token for accessing the LOBCDER copy REST API is found in mini-process/mini-lobcder/k8s-setup/userServiceToken.json after a successful installation.